virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-21-photography-archive-2020.md

 </div>
 <div class="figure-caption">
   <p class="text-center"><b><u>Here, Kitty Kitty</u></b></p>
   Despite my obsession with Jhovanni's look that day, Daniel was the one I kept taking photos of.
 Her photogenic personality attracted my camera lense.
 While Jhovanni reminded me of an angel, Daniel reminded me of something fierce.
 Like a cat!
 (Hence the edits).
 Not just any cat, but a Jaguar or a Leopard.
 The first photo ended up sitting in my Google drive, unedited, because I had no idea what to do with it.
 Daniel was on the phone, so I took off guard photos of her.
 I loved the facial expression.
 I attempted to add in cats, but they didn't suit the original background.
 After wracking my brain, I decided to give Daniel split pupils and cat ears (first photo).
 The background still did not suit anything.
 I ended up saving the photo and scrolling through my favorite Vaporwave app.
 I scrolled until I came upon that lion wallpaper.
 I saved it, cut Daniel out of the horrific background in the original photo, and placed her in front of the lion.
-With the touch of a bronze filter, an amazing photo with a very low quality was born!
+With the touch of a bronze filter, an amazing photo with a very low quality was born!<br><br>
   The second photo was previously edited.
 I had already added a motion blur and golden eyes.
 I didn't want to leave it that way though.
 Since I had that cat theme going on for Daniel, I gave her some cat ears and claws.
 She's hugging a pillar in the original photo, but zoomed in it looks like a scratch post (at least I think so).
   <br><br>
   <i>
   Photographed by me<br>
   Styled by Daniel<br>
   Edited by me<br>
-  Model is Daniel (@theerealmissthang on Instagram)
+  Model is Daniel (<a href="https://www.instagram.com/theerealmissthang/" target="_blank">@theerealmissthang</a> on Instagram)
   </i>
 </div>